InnoSWP/05-DocPdf-Converter/README.md

   - docx2pdf

 ## Features
-### Cross-platform
+### Crossplatform
 DocPdf converter has two different modules that allow efficient convertation on both Linux- and Windows-based servers.
-The system identifies the platform it runs on, and, depending on the result, executes corresponding module.
+The system identifies the platform it runs on, and, depending on the result, executes corresponding module...